COPM313-002-Team-1-GreenTrade/COMP313-002-Team1-GeenTrade-Mobile/README.md

 # GreenTrade
-This is the front-end work for GreenTrade app
+This is the mobile-end work for GreenTrade app

 ## Prerequisites
 please make sure you have the following software installed on your computer: